Remembering The Contract with America - May 9th, Hour 2

 Exactly.

-And as as that being a part of the male, d should the male and it's interesting that this has never really been pressed in the courts, and there are father fathers' rights groups out there fighting for these things.
+And as that being a part of the male, should the male, and it's interesting that this has never really been pressed in the courts.

-And um but it's it's certainly a part of it.
+But it's certainly a part of it.

-You look, it's it's a it's the worst possible option.
+Look, It's the worst possible option.

 Let me put it that way.

-But you're gonna make that decision.
+But you're going to make that decision.

-If you make the decision, There's enough knowledge, enough information out there that we know how to prevent pregnancy.
+If you make the decision, there's enough knowledge, enough information out there that we know how to prevent pregnancy.

-I am saying from a practical standpoint, the least acceptable option has to be when there's a pregnancy and and now you have something that is alive and growing inside of a woman.
+I am saying from a practical standpoint, the least acceptable option has to be when there's a pregnancy and now you have something that is alive and growing inside of a woman.

 And there are better options to prevent that from happening.